teaghan/astronomy-12/Unit2/README.md

    - Inverse square law

 ### 2.3 Circular Motion
-   - Definition and formula for centripetal force
+   - Centripetal force
    - Examples of centripetal forces in daily life
-   - Angular velocity and angular acceleration
-   - Relationship between linear and angular quantities
+   - Orbital speed

 ### 2.4 The Structure and Components of Our Solar System
    - Formation of the Solar System